Jerry Abbott: Biography

 After Pantera agreed to a major-label deal with Atco Records in 1989, Abbott left his role as the band's producer, though Cowboys from Hell (1990) and Vulgar Display of Power (1992) were both recorded at Pantego Sound.
 In Texas, Abbott also served as a producer for Texas blues artist Bugs Henderson.

-Abbott then moved to Nashville to become a country songwriter, and founded a new studio, Abtrax Recording.
+Abbott then moved to Nashville to become a country songwriter and founded a new studio, Abtrax Recording.
 Far Beyond Driven (1994) was recorded at Abtrax.
 Abbott was successful as a songwriter and received songwriting credits for songs recorded by artists such as Emmylou Harris and Freddy Fender.

 Abbott's former wife Carolyn died from lung cancer in 1999.
 His younger son Darrell was murdered in 2004 and his elder son Vincent died from a heart attack in 2018.
 All three are buried at the Moore Memorial Gardens cemetery in Arlington, Texas.

+Abbott died at a caregiving facility in Denton, Texas, on April 2, 2024, at the age of 81.